roookeee/datus/USAGE.md

 ### Examples

-This section shows some basic usage-scenarios for datus and most of its features.
+This section shows some basic usage scenarios for datus and most of its features.
 The following two simple objects are the foundation of this section:
 ```java
 class Person {